Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế27/08/2023

-Scientists from the Institute of Neuroscience at the University of Louvain in Belgium (UCL) are proposing a new method to diagnose Alzheimer's disease throughout a patient's lifetime using a powerful mass spectrometry tool capable of characterizing proteins.
+Scientists from the University of Louvain's Institute of Neuroscience (UCL) in Belgium are proposing a new method for diagnosing Alzheimer's disease throughout a patient's lifetime using a powerful mass spectrometry tool capable of characterizing proteins.

 Tìm ra phương pháp mới để chẩn đoán bệnh Alzheimer an toàn

-Researchers have identified a new clue that could lead to more accurate diagnoses in patients with Alzheimer's symptoms.
+Researchers have just identified a new clue that could allow for more accurate diagnoses in patients with Alzheimer's symptoms.
 (Source: Nature)

-In Alzheimer's disease, a protein called "tau" plays a central role in triggering symptoms, by accumulating in nerve cells as aggregates that spread throughout the brain.
+In Alzheimer's disease, a protein called "tau" plays a central role in triggering symptoms by accumulating in nerve cells in clusters that spread throughout the brain.
 But until now, the disease could only be confirmed after an autopsy.

-UCL researchers have identified a new clue that could allow for more accurate diagnosis in patients with these symptoms, according to a study published in the journal Nature Communications .
+According to a study published in the journal Nature Communications , UCL researchers have just identified a new clue that will allow for more accurate diagnosis in patients with these symptoms.

-Because the disease is currently developing in abnormal areas of the brain, this distorts the diagnosis and therefore does not allow for appropriate treatment.
+Because the disease is currently developing in abnormal areas of the brain, this distorts the diagnosis and therefore prevents the application of appropriate treatment.

-A team of scientists from the Institute of Neuroscience and the Duve Institute at UCL, led by Professor Bernard Hanseeuw, compared synthetic 'tau' protein and the same soluble form of the protein because in this form the protein has the advantage of being able to be characterised throughout the patient's life and this is diagnosed by spinal tap.
+A team of scientists from the Institute of Neuroscience and the Duve Institute at UCL, led by Professor Bernard Hanseeuw, compared the synthetic "tau" protein with the same soluble protein because, in its soluble form, the protein has the advantage of being able to be characterized throughout the patient's life, and this diagnosis can be made by lumbar puncture.

-This research was made possible by a powerful tool available at UCL’s Duve Institute, mass spectrometry, which can characterise proteins.
-The research confirms that the problem with neurodegenerative diseases is the removal or modification of proteins after they have been produced.
-This opens the way to developing a biomarker, which can be used for diagnosis, but also to identify what modifications cause the protein to aggregate.
+This research was made possible by a powerful tool already available at UCL's Duve Institute, mass spectrometry, which is capable of characterizing proteins.
+The study confirmed that the problem with neurodegenerative diseases is due to the removal or alteration of proteins after they are produced.
+This opens the way for the development of a biomarker, which could be used for diagnosis, but also to identify which modifications cause this protein to synthesize.

-The discovery opens up new therapeutic avenues for Alzheimer's patients.
+This discovery opens up new treatment avenues for Alzheimer's patients.

 Source